HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 * "created" - the timestamp for when the domain was created
 * "lastModified" - the timestamp for when the domain was last updated

 The "owner" and "acls" keys are required, others may not be present.
-In particular, if the "root" key is not present, that impies there is no HDF collection associated with this domain.
+In particular, if the "root" key is not present, that implies there is no HDF collection associated with this domain.
 In this case the domain object can serve as a sort of "directory" for a set of related sub-domains.

 Notes:

 * The service layer may impose a policy where domains can only be created if there is an existing domain with the requisite permission ACLs for the requesting user.
 One or more "top-level" domains (e.g. "/home") would be created outside the service API (e.g. by an administrator with permissions to create objects in the bucket directly).
 * The owner and root keys can be assumed to be immutable (i.e. these values can be cached)
 * Metadata about the owner (and other usernames referenced in this schema) are assumed to be stored in another system (such as NASA URS)
 * The "root" key is optional.
-If not present, the domain doesn't have an associatted root group (but can server as a place-holder for sub-domains)
+If not present, the domain doesn't have an associated root group (but can server as a place-holder for sub-domains)

 Domain object example
 ---------------------